vgallet/was/README.md

  - 🟢 Java
  - 🟡 C++

-You can find more informations about flamegraph in the [Resources](#resources) section.
+You can find more informations about flamegraph in the [Resources](#resources) section and [here](https://github.com/async-profiler/async-profiler/blob/master/docs/FlamegraphInterpretation.md).

 ### Finding the application PID